Expanding continual few-shot learning benchmarks to include recognition of specific instances: Discussion

 \subsection{Specific instances (no replay)}

-General performance on the instance test was surprisingly good.
-Compared to classification in experiment configurations with a comparable `number of items', ProtoNets were more accurate and stable.
-VGG+replay accuracy was in a similar range, in some cases better and others worse.
-The results suggest that one-shot distinguishing of specific (very similar) instances is not more difficult than classification, for these architectures.
+The results suggest that one-shot distinguishing of specific (very similar) instances is not more difficult than classification, for these methods and architectures.

-The fact that VGG accuracy increases as the instances are distributed over more support sets, further hints that CNNs may be more effective at continual learning with smaller support sets, which is in-line with our interpretation of why Deep (more, smaller support sets) was easier than Wide in the scaling experiments (explained in more detail in Section~\ref{sec:wide_vs_deep} above).
+The fact that Pretrain+Tune accuracy increases as the instances are distributed over more support sets, further hints that CNNs may be more effective at continual learning with smaller support sets, which is in-line with our interpretation of why Deep (more, smaller support sets) was easier than Wide in the scaling experiments (explained in more detail in `\nameref{sec:wide_vs_deep}' above).

-ProtoNets are effective in the instance test as well as classification.
-In the instance test, generalization is not required, and so the representations are less likely to overlap reducing the possibility of clashes.
-In addition, no fine-tuning occurs (see earlier in the Discussion, Section~\ref{sec:model_comparison}), so performance is very stable across all configurations.
-If noise or occlusion were introduced, a degree of generalization would be required, and it is likely that the performance would suffer.
-These conditions were explored in a previous paper \cite{Kowadlo2020}.
+ProtoNets is effective in both the instance test and classification.
+In the instance test, generalisation is not required, and so representations are less likely to overlap, reducing the possibility of clashes.
+In addition, no fine-tuning occurs (see earlier in the Discussion `\nameref{sec:model_comparison}'), so performance is very stable across all configurations.
+However, with the addition of noise or occlusion, this inflexibility significantly reduced ProtoNet recognition performance, especially for the Omniglot dataset.

+ProtoNets is less disrupted by noise and occlusion in the SlimageNet64 dataset, probably because these images have background content which provides stable features that allow recognition.
+The desirability of using background features for recognition depends on the purpose of the task.
+In some cases, recognising the scene where an object was placed might be the only way to distinguish it.